Back to the home page

 Thankfully this problem is not difficult to solve.
 Provided that you apply the how-to below, with exact precision.

 But this how-to is definitely unfit for older motherboards that run on an old-fashioned BIOS.
-This usually means a computer that was sold with Windows 7, Vista or Windows XP pre-installed on it.
+This usually means a computer that was sold with a pre-installed Windows 7, Vista or Windows XP.

 The how-to for old-fashioned BIOS can be found here.

-A computer that's running in full UEFI mode, usually is a computer with a pre-installed Windows 8.x or 10 (64 bit edition).
-The how-to below is therefore based on a 64-bit Linux Mint, that has suddenly "disappeared" from a dual boot machine that has also Windows 8.x or 10 on it.
+A computer that's running in full UEFI mode, usually is a computer with a pre-installed Windows 10 or 11 (64 bit edition).
+The how-to below is therefore based on a 64-bit Linux Mint, that has suddenly "disappeared" from a dual boot machine that also has Windows 10 or 11 on it.

 This is how you do it:

-1. Boot your computer from the 64-bit Mint DVD (or live USB memory stick).
+1. Boot your computer from the 64-bit Mint DVD (or the live USB memory stick with Mint on it).

-Note: only use the DVD of the Mint version that you wish to repair.
-So for Linux Mint 19.3, use the DVD of 19.3.
+Note: Only use the memory stick or DVD of the Mint version that you wish to repair.
+So for Linux Mint 21.2, use the DVD or USB stick of 21.2.
+For repairing Ubuntu 22.04 and higher, use Mint 21.x, which is identical to Ubuntu 22.04 "under the hood".

 2. Connect to the internet.
 Wireless or wired, that doesn't matter.
 But you need internet connection.